$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Tradeoffs

 Completing an Especialización adds points but takes time.
-The credential fix is permanent — but it takes 1–2 years.
-The French strategy is faster — 6–9 months — and yields more total points (50+ bonus vs 8–37 credential points depending on classification).
+The credential fix is permanent — but it takes about one year.
+The French strategy is faster — 6–9 months — and yields more total points than the applicable education increase for many profiles.
 For most Tecnólogo graduates, French is the primary strategy and the Especialización is a long-term hedge if French alone is insufficient.

 WES re-evaluations are not guaranteed to change the outcome.
 Submitting additional documentation to WES may result in a different classification — or the same one.
 The guide explains what additional evidence improves the re-evaluation case, but cannot guarantee a different result.